koljapluemer/linguanodon-api/cms/management/commands/create_data_from_lisaanmasry_sentences.md

         - There may also be the following two elements:
           - An `<i>` tag.
 If exists, save as `form_type`
           - Text without a tag between the `<a>` and the `<i>`.
 If that exists, save as `form_note`.
-        - Create a `UnitOfMeaning` for every such row:
+        - Create a `TanglibleLearningUnit` for every such row:
           - `text`: `form_en`
           - `language_code`: "en"
           - `pronunciation`: None
           - `type_info`: `form_type` (if exists)
           - `notes`: `form_note` (if exists)
-          - `translations`: Add ALL the `UnitOfMeanings` that were created for this word in the previous step!
+          - `translations`: Add ALL the `TanglibleLearningUnit` that were created for this word in the previous step!
-          - `synonyms`: Add ALL the `UnitOfMeaning`s that were created in relation to this table right here
+          - `synonyms`: Add ALL the `TanglibleLearningUnit`s that were created in relation to this table right here
           - `similar_but_not_synonyms`: []
-          - `learning_goals`: None
+          - `parents`: add the two `LearningUnit`s created for the whole sentence earlier
           - all the license fields: same as the general sentence object

 ## Misc Features